 THK’s “container-type automated storage unit”.

-In addition to logistics solutions, the exhibition also featured proposals for cross-process transportation within manufacturing industries.
+In addition to logistics solutions, the exhibition also featured proposals for inter-process transportation within manufacturing industries.
 Leveraging its expertise in linear motion systems, THK exhibited a “container-type automated storage unit”.
 The system includes racks arranged on either side with a three-axis linear motion device in the center.
 A multi-level slide system extends horizontally to move plastic containers (reusable boxes) in and out of the racks.
 Customization of both the racks and the linear actuators is simple.
 A company representative mentioned that by replacing the containers with pallets, the system could be adapted for loading and unloading workpieces into machining centers.

 Mujin (Koto Ward, Tokyo; CEO Issei Takino) exhibited an automated system capable of handling mixed-loads of reusable crates.
 Vision cameras detect the size of the crates and automatically adjust the gripping position.
 While conventional systems could handle about 50 types of crates, this improved version can handle crates of different shapes as long as they are within a certain size range.